 These strategies serve to maintain the narcissistic parent’s position of power and control within the family.

-Understanding the traits and behaviors of a narcissistic parent can help you better recognize the impact such a parent has on a child’s development and well-being and can affect you into your adult life.
+Understanding the traits and behaviors of a narcissistic parent can help you better recognize the impact such a parent has on a child’s development and well-being and how it can affect you throughout your adult life.

 The Impact of Growing Up with a Narcissistic Parent

 As an adult, you may often wonder why you react in certain ways or always seem to encounter people who take advantage of your time, resources, or well-being.
 You may never have considered that this may be the result of the negative effects of a narcissistic parent.

 Below, I have listed some of the consequences of spending your early childhood with a primary caregiver who has narcissistic tendencies: